tclum/KCC-Robot-Projects/Spring23/Sam/README.md

 Seeing what NAO is already capable of is a good starting point to see what you want to explore in your project.

 ### My Project
 I was interested in exploring human - robot interactions and seeing how much NAO could recognize human emotions.
-This all stemmed
+This all stemmed from the "Get Smile" behavior in Choregraphe.
+My initial plan